Stop Twittering and Focus on Your Business

 So what about using it as an internet marketer?
 I’ve received a dozen or so requests in the past month from various internet marketers asking me to become their friend on Twitter.

-Perhaps the reason why so many marketers (including my friend Joel Comm) are embracing this phenomenon, is because it’s a legitimate way to further expand their online presence.
+Perhaps the reason why so many marketers (including Joel Comm) are embracing this phenomenon, is because it’s a legitimate way to further expand their online presence.

 Email deliverability is at an all-time low, and a service such as Twitter could be just the ticket to growing a highly responsive list of “followers”.